21 of the Best Looking Chicken Coops for Your Flock

 Thinking about your coop as an extension of your home and garden is the first step.
 A well-designed coop can be a beautiful focal point that enhances your property.
 With the right planning, you can create a space that’s safe and comfortable for your chickens and a joy for you to look at every day.
 From compact models packed with personality to large, stately designs, you can customize a coop to suit your unique space and style.

-Fit a Coop in an Urban Garden
+Designing for an Urban Garden

 Living in the city doesn’t mean you have to give up on your chicken-keeping dreams.
 In an urban garden, your coop can become a vibrant and charming feature.
 Since space is at a premium, think of the coop as a piece of functional art.
 Choose bold, cheerful paint colors that make a statement and bring life to a small yard.